Admissions FAQ's

 • We also encourage candidates to choose a program that will further their educational goals regardless of whether or not they gain admittance to our program.

-I didn’t meet your undergraduate GPA minimums for consideration.
-Should I complete a Masters Program or enroll in additional undergraduate courses?
+I didn’t meet your GPA minimums for consideration.
+Should I complete a Masters Program or enroll in additional undergraduate courses to improve my candidacy?

 • When choosing between a Masters degree and additional undergraduate courses, we recommend candidates pursue a Masters Degree.
 If dental school doesn't work out, then the candidate still has a Masters degree in hand.